-The unique monuments of Mahabalipuram were carved in diorite approximately 1200 – 1300 years ago, in the times of Pallava dynasty.
+The unique monuments of Mahabalipuram were carved in diorite approximately 1200 – 1300 years ago, in the times of the Pallava dynasty.
 Diorite is one of the hardest rocks – but ancient artisans shaped it with great proficiency.

 The Atiranachanda Mandapam is rectangular in plan, with comparatively simple planning.
 It consists of three parts – forecourt (maha mandapam), verandah (artha mandapam) and a smaller garbagriha – sanctum sanctorum.

 Entrance in garbagriha is symbolically guarded by two dvarapalas with clubs in hands.
 This small cell houses Shiva-lingam.
 This sacred symbol os of rare form – this is dhara-linga.
-Dhara-linga is made of black, polished stone with angular sides and is characterised by impressive play of light.
+Dhara-linga is made of black, polished stone with angular sides and is characterized by the impressive play of light.
 Lingam in Atiranachanda Mandapam has 16 edges.

 Wall behind the lingam is adorned with sculpted relief which shows Shiva as Somaskanda, with his consort Uma and child Skanda.
 This sculptural group was typical in the art of Pallavas.
-In both sides of family stand Brahma and Vishnu.
+On both sides of the family stand Brahma and Vishnu.
 Depiction of Brahma is especially interesting – he is shown with three faces (Trimurti).

 Most likely this cave temple was made over a longer period of time, where during the reign of each Pallava were added details characteristic for each time.

-This panel is approximately 1.8 m wide and 0.9 m high and shows Goddess Durga sitting on lion and slaying the demon-king Mahishasura.
+This panel is approximately 1.8 m wide and 0.9 m high and shows Goddess Durga sitting on the lion and slaying the demon-king Mahishasura.
 This is smaller than the similar and more famous panel in Mahishasura Mardini Cave.

 Just 150 – 200 m south from Atiranachanda Mandapam there is located another amazing monument of ancient art – Yali Mandapam or Tiger Cave.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and maybe no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

 The huge temples of Tamil Nadu are justifiably famous.
 Through history and forty-four original photographs, this book explains how the temples came to be and what their statuary symbolizes.
 The book also paints a picture of what life was like in the civilizations that built them.

 Built in 700 CE by the famous Pallava king Rajasimha, Mahabalipuram is a unique monument where art form combines with religion and legends.
 Also known as Mamallapuram, it showcases the best of Tamil art and architecture.
 The beauty of the monument is further enhanced by its location on the shores of the Bay of Bengal, the latter significantly influencing the creations.
-Part of the prestigious Monumental Legacy series, this book presents a graphic account of the site and its monuments-mandapas (cave temples), rathas (chariots), open air bas-reliefs, and structural temples.
+Part of the prestigious Monumental Legacy series, this book presents a graphic account of the site and its monuments-mandapas (cave temples), rathas (chariots), open-air bas-reliefs, and structural temples.